 As another problem, we address the formulation of information geometrical structure, especially, an exponential family, for hidden Markov process.
 Indeed, information geometry was established by Amari and Nagaoka \cite{AN} as a very powerful method for statistical inference.
-Nakagawa and Kanaya \cite{NK} and Nagaoka \cite{HN} addressed its extension to Markovian process and formulated an exponential family for transition matrices.
+Nakagawa and Kanaya \cite{NK} and Nagaoka \cite{HN} addressed its extension to Markov process and formulated an exponential family for transition matrices.
 As an advantage of an exponential family for transition matrices, the geometric structure depends only on the transition matrices, and it does not change as the number $n$ of observation increases while the geometry based on the probability distribution changes according to the increase of the number $n$.
-Recently, the paper \cite{HW-est} applied this geometrical structure to estimation of Markovian process, and clarified the importance of this kind of exponential family for statistical inference by employing the following two facts; Information geometry of an exponential family for transition matrices is given as Bregman divergence \cite{Br,Am} of the cumulant generating function $\phi(\vec{\theta})$.
-All the asymptotic statistical properties can recovered by the cumulant generating function $\phi(\vec{\theta})$ in the Markovian process \cite{HW14-2}.
-However, the formulation of exponential family for hidden Markovian process was not discussed in these existing papers.
-This formulation is needed when we extend the idea in \cite{HW14-2} to the hidden Markovian process \cite{HHM}.
+Recently, the paper \cite{HW-est} applied this geometrical structure to estimation of Markov process, and clarified the importance of this kind of exponential families for statistical inference by employing the following two facts; Information geometry of an exponential family for transition matrices is given as Bregman divergence \cite{Br,Am} of the cumulant generating function $\phi(\vec{\theta})$.
+All the asymptotic statistical properties can be recovered by the cumulant generating function $\phi(\vec{\theta})$ in the Markov process \cite{HW14-2}.
+In particular, when the unknown transition matrix is assumed to belong to an exponential family for transition matrices, the asymptotic efficiency of the estimator for the expectation parameter was shown in the same way as the independent and identical distribution \cite{HW-est}.
+However, the formulation of exponential family for hidden Markov process was not discussed in these existing papers.
+This formulation is needed when we extend the idea in \cite{HW14-2} to the hidden Markov process \cite{HHM}.